riskportal/network/README.md

 ![Downloads](https://img.shields.io/pypi/dm/risk-network)
 ![Platforms](https://img.shields.io/badge/platform-linux%20%7C%20macos%20%7C%20windows-lightgrey)

 **RISK** (Regional Inference of Significant Kinships) is a next-generation tool for biological network annotation and visualization.
-It leverages advanced clustering algorithms, robust statistical frameworks, and a modular design to identify biologically meaningful relationships and generate publication-quality visualizations.
+RISK integrates community detection-based clustering, rigorous statistical enrichment analysis, and a modular framework to uncover biologically meaningful relationships and generate high-resolution visualizations.
 RISK supports diverse data formats and is optimized for large-scale network analysis, making it a valuable resource for researchers in systems biology and beyond.

 ## Documentation and Tutorial